Kingswood Prep School and Nursery, Bath

 Unusually for a prep school, kids can board from the age of 7 at the High Vinnalls boarding house.
-I say boarding house but with just 20 boys and girls, it feels more like a (big) home, with two four-bed and two six-bed bedrooms, a lounge and a dining room (where they eat cooked breakfast every morning) and a lovely house mother (Alison), who obviously has a great relationship with the boarders.
+I say boarding house but with just 20 boys and girls, it feels more like a (big) home, with two four-bed and two six-bed bedrooms, a lounge and a dining room (where they eat cooked breakfast every morning) and a lovely house mother (Lucy), who obviously has a great relationship with the boarders.

 Full, weekly or flexi boarding, so they can sometimes have friends over for sleepovers – with audio books to send them off into a good night’s sleep.

 There are around 60 lunchtime and after school clubs and activities.
 Robotics or archaeology anyone?

 Kids eat most of their meals in an 18th century mansion called Summerhill which was designed by the architect of Bath’s famous Royal Crescent.
 And the grub?
 Ooh, it’s lovely! say the pupils.